AD405X no-OS Driver

 In order to be able to use the device, you will have to provide the support for the communication protocol (SPI) as well as 3 external GPIOs for the CNV pin and two general-purpose input/output pins (GP0 and GP1).

 The first API to be called is ad405x_init.
-Make sure that it returns 0, which means that the driver was intialized correctly.
+Make sure that it returns 0, which means that the driver was initialized correctly.

 GPIO Configuration

-The device has two general purpose input/output pins GPIO controller.
-General Purpose Output 1, GP1, is a digital output hat can be configured as multiple device status signals.
-General Purpose Input/Output 0.
-GP0 is a digital input/output that can be configured as multiple device control or status signals.
+The device has two general purpose output pins, GP0 and GP1.
+These pins can be configured as threshold events, data ready, among other status signals.
 In the driver files the ad405x_set_gp_mode can be found and used to choose the specific signal for the GPIOs.

 Channel Configuration